walker0012025/API-TestPilot/EN-README.md

 ### 🎉 API-TestPilot Version News
 - 🎁 2025.04.05 API-TestPilot 1.0 is officially open-sourced and released.
 - 🎁 2025.04.06 API-TestPilot Version 1.1 (pending release) fixes long-text generation repetition issues.
 Scheduled for release on April 7 (currently in internal testing).
-- 🎁 2025.04.07 API-TestPilot Version 1.1 (now live) resolves long-text generation repetition issues.
-Planning for Version 1.2 underway.
+- 🎁 2025.04.07 API-TestPilot version 1.1 has fixed the long text generation repetition issues and been released.
+There is still a small chance of repetition issues remaining (scheduled to be addressed in version 1.2).

 ### 🚀 API-TestPilot Core Features